alex-dataanalyst/portfolio_power-bi/README.md

 - **Data Modeling**: Creating relationships and hierarchies for optimized reporting.
 - **Performance Optimization**: Techniques to improve performance with large datasets.

-# portfolio_power-bi
-- A collection of best practices and techniques for building interactive dashboards, transforming data with Power Query, writing advanced DAX calculations, optimizing data models, and improving performance for large datasets.